Train & Rail Tours in Europe

 Central Europe Group Rail Tour (18-35)

-Juliet, traveled in August
+Lauren, traveled in July

 The Eurostar departs London, linking to Amsterdam's central station.
 High-speed trains connect to Berlin's Hauptbahnhof, Prague's main station, and onwards through Budapest and Vienna, finishing at Venice's Santa Lucia station.